 Traveling to Brazil is a very unique experience because of many reasons.
 It might not be ideal during the COVID but it will still be remarkable.

-Beaches are now open as well.
+Beaches are now open.
 Copacabana, one of Brazil’s most famous beaches, located in Rio de Janeiro is open.
 Shopping malls and restaurants are open in both Rio and Brasilia.

-Florianopolis beaches are also reopened and the island is ready to receive tourists.
+Florianopolis beaches are also opened and ready to receive tourists.
 It’s definitely one of the most beautiful places in Brazil!

 Many of Brazil’s 27 states have reopened shops and restaurants, but the response rate is different, depending on the strain to each state’s health systems.